 This postponement of tax can be continued with successive exchanges (stemming from the original property that was relinquished).
 This postponement will become a cancellation of the gain to the extent of the step-up in basis received by the heirs at death for property held in the decedent’s name.

-Personal use realty is not eligible.
+Personal use property is not eligible.
 The personal usage may be considered nominal or substantial pursuant to the 10% of days rented or 14-day test under Section 280A.
-When a mixed-use exchange involving realty with both qualifying and personal usages (such as an operating farm with a personal residence eligible for IRC section 121) exists, these different usages should be addressed through contractual allocations of the price.
+When a mixed-use exchange involving properties with both qualifying and personal usages (such as an operating farm with a personal residence eligible for IRC section 121) exists, these different usages should be addressed through contractual allocations of the price.

 Real estate should be held for the long-term capital gain period of one year before disposition in order to satisfy section 1031’s requirement of being held for investment or business purposes.
 Any replacement property received in an exchange should also be held for more than a year.

-If an exchangor actually or constructively receives non-like-kind property known as boot (e.g., money or personal property) for the relinquished realty anytime before receiving the like-kind replacement property, the transaction is a sale and not a deferred exchange.
+If an exchangor actually or constructively receives non-like-kind property known as boot (e.g., money or personal property) for the relinquished property anytime before receiving the like-kind replacement property, the transaction is a sale and not a deferred exchange.
 As a result, the structuring of a deferred real property exchange requires documentation to support an interdependent and integrated transaction with the sale proceeds not being paid to the exchangor at the settlement date (or held in escrow).

 The paper trail for this documentation should begin with the original purchase and sale agreement, which could contain a clause such as: